cobalthq/cobalt-product-public-docs/content/en/Integrations/webhooks.md

 Configure webhooks to subscribe to real-time updates for your pentests.
 {{% /pageinfo %}}

-With our API-based webhooks, you can set up an integration between your app and the Cobalt platform to get notifications for pentest events.
-We’ll send you updates for each event to your URL through an HTTP POST request.
+With our API-based webhooks, you can set up an integration between other apps and the Cobalt platform to get notifications for pentest events.
+We’ll send updates for each event to user-configured, secure URLs through an HTTP POST request.

 When you work with an API, you can become aware of new data in the following ways: